Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 Sebago Lake State Park in Casco, Maine

 Covering 45 square miles, Sebago Lake is the second-largest lake in Maine.
-This massive glacial lake serves as a summer playground for those living in urban areas around Maine and beyond.
+This massive glacial lake serves as a summer playground for residents of urban areas across Maine and beyond.
 Sebago Lake State Park is located at the northeast corner of the lake and includes gorgeous beaches, waterfront camping, and boat launches.

-The 1,400 acres of public land in Sebago Lake State Park include not just the lakeshore, but miles of forested trails and numerous ponds, bogs, and rivers.
+The 1,400 acres of public land in Sebago Lake State Park include not only the lakeshore but also miles of forested trails and numerous ponds, bogs, and rivers.

 Pitch your tent or park your RV at one of 250 private campsites, and if you have the option, try for one of the coveted waterfront sites for the most privacy.
 This is one of the best camping in New England for families with kids!